LawJunHao/ITP-Dashboard/README.md

 Project breakdown </br>
 Week 1-2 familiarized with the system (Phase 1) Subtasks based on this
--Planning of role breakdown and admin matters: Everyone -Looking through senior reports: Everyone
+- Planning of role breakdown and admin matters: Everyone
+- Looking through senior reports: Everyone
--Playing around with the SCAMFI Dashboard: Yu Cheng / Ryan -Looking through senior codes on github: Yu Cheng / Ryan -Playing around with Arkime Software: Jun Hao / Alex -Reading up on Arkime API: Jun Hao / Alex
+- Playing around with the SCAMFI Dashboard: Yu Cheng / Ryan
+- Looking through senior codes on github: Yu Cheng / Ryan
+- Playing around with Arkime Software: Jun Hao / Alex
+- Reading up on Arkime API: Jun Hao / Alex
--Breaking down on tasks to do and gantt chart based on said tasks: Jun Hao -Creation of the ITP Project Plan 2023 to submit (21st may): Everyone
+- Breaking down on tasks to do and gantt chart based on said tasks: Jun Hao
+- Creation of the ITP Project Plan 2023 to submit (21st may): Everyone

 Week 3-4 Proposed Design for the exported graph and dashboard improvement (Phase 2) Subtasks based on this
--2 people go create proposed design of the exported graph (1 person do for the arkime graph on the dashboard and another do for the dashboard itself to launch the graph, icons) : Yu Cheng / Ryan
+- 2 people go create proposed design of the exported graph (1 person do for the arkime graph on the dashboard and another do for the dashboard itself to launch the graph, icons) : Yu Cheng / Ryan
--2 people will list the potential APIS to be called inside the wireframe (for proposal purposes) : Jun Hao / Alex -2 people play around with the potential API : Jun Hao / Alex -2 people revise on the proposed design (based on prof / client feedback) : Yu Cheng / Ryan
+- 2 people will list the potential APIS to be called inside the wireframe (for proposal purposes) : Jun Hao / Alex
+- 2 people play around with the potential API : Jun Hao / Alex
+- 2 people revise on the proposed design (based on prof / client feedback) : Yu Cheng / Ryan

 Week 5-7 Implement Design for the exported graph and dashboard (C.R.U.D) (Phase 3 implementation) Subtasks based on this